top of page

 Here is a very recommended website to check the weather and road conditions, keep it close to you, it will be quite handy when you start your adventure.

-Speaking a little more of the Oskjuvatn sister, you might in fact be able to bath in it.
+Speaking a little more of the Oskjuvatn sister, you might, in fact, be able to bathe in it.
 Yes, you’ve read right!
-If you want to bath in the beautiful Viti lake, you shall first speak to the ranger in the shelter I previously mentioned, as he is the only one allowed to give you permission to bathe in it, as will mostly depend on weather conditions and the water conditions as well, which is by the way, not as warm as you might desire.
+If you want to bathe in the beautiful Viti lake, you shall first speak to the ranger in the shelter I previously mentioned, as he is the only one allowed to give you permission to bathe in it, as it will mostly depend on weather conditions and the water conditions as well, which is by the way, not as warm as you might desire.
 The Blue Lagoon’s water is actually more heated with 38 degrees Celsius (100,4 F).

 Please do it under your own responsibility; there are no lifeguards here, so you must be careful if you do not know how to swim, we highly discourage you from doing it.